Karst peaks, rice terraces, and the most beautiful river in China.

 Guided karst geology workshop inside a 180-million-year-old cave.
 Stalactite and stalagmite formation, limestone solution processes brought to life underground.

 April–October for green terraces and warm weather.
-September–October for the golden harvest — the most photogenic time of year on the rice terraces.
+September–October for the golden harvest.
+The most photogenic time of year on the rice terraces.

 1.5-hour flight from Chengdu.
 Guilin Liangjiang International Airport is well connected to all major Chinese cities.

-Hiking shoes are essential — the rice terraces and karst trails require proper footwear.
+Hiking shoes are essential.
+The rice terraces and karst trails require proper footwear.
 Expect rain in spring and summer; pack a lightweight waterproof layer.

-4 nights in Guilin as part of our Nature & Landscapes programme.
+Guilin features in our Nature & Landscapes programme.
 Chengdu → Guilin → Zhangjiajie.
-From €3,290pp all-inclusive from Dublin.